wozo/Leaflet-Maps-Marker/readme.txt

 * CHANGED: removed translation .po files from plugin to reduce file size
 * CHANGED: merged & compressed google-maps.js, bing.js into leaflet.js to save http requests
 * CHANGED: changed default color for panel text to #373737 for new installations
+* CHANGED: moved "General Map settings" from tab "Misc" to "Basemaps"
 * BUGFIX: fixed broken links in multi-layer-maps-list and default state controlbox on layer maps on backend
 * BUGFIX: manual language selection for Chinese and Yiddish was broken
 * BUGFIX: overwrite box-shadow attribute from style.css to remove border on some themes